kryptokrona/kryptokrona-docs/docs/developer/Running-Kryptokronad-on-Pi.md

 title: Running a Node on a Pi
 ---

-This guide is going to walk you through the process of installing and setting up a 64 bit OS, downloading the TurtleCoin ARM binaries and syncing your node on a Raspberry Pi.
+This guide is going to walk you through the process of installing and setting up a 64 bit OS, downloading the kryptokrona ARM binaries and syncing your node on a Raspberry Pi.
 ARM builds just recently got fixed, so this is great news for anyone that has been wanting to run a node on one.

 ## Requirements